Seraf/txscheduler/README.txt

 txScheduler offers just this functionality, allowing scheduling of Python tasks from within a Twisted app according to arbitrarily complex rules specified by the developer.

+Reason of fork :
+I want to add a persistent storage in a mongodb database and the ability to manage the taskmanager from django.